 - NSG 432 Infants & Young Children: Risk & Resilience (5 credits)

 - ECFS 419 Family & Community Influences on the Young Child (5 credits)

 - ECFS 401 Understanding Early Childhood & Family Studies Research (5 credits)

 - ECFS 402 Social Policy & Organization Related to Early Childhood (5 credits)

-At this point the two pathways differ and students in the Teaching & Learning Option take courses designed for those interested in early learning and preschool education or preparation for early elementary education.
-Students in these courses are concurrently taking service learning courses, as assignments are linked to observation and interaction with young children.
+The two pathways differ and students in the Teaching & Learning Option take courses designed for those interested in early learning and preschool education or preparation for early elementary education.
+Students in these courses are concurrently taking service-learning courses, as assignments are linked to observation and interaction with young children.
 Students in the core pathway have a wide range of multi-disciplinary courses from which to choose electives, and this is where they can examine how their learning goals for the ECFS major align with other areas of study at the University of Washington.
-Students who want to teach older children or youth may select the core pathway as a way to explore teacher education and diversify the coursework they take to highlight their areas of interest within education.

 Teaching & Learning required elective courses (32 credits)